TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 22/Luke 22.45.md

 ---

-And when he rose up from his prayer, he came unto the disciples, and found them sleeping for sorrow,
+When he rose up from his prayer, he came to the disciples, and found them sleeping because of grief,